Skip to content

 Media

-This section provides you with an overview of the available storage space.
-You can also change the driver for your server’s hard drive.
+Under Disks, you can see an overview of the available storage space.
+You can also change the storage driver for your server’s hard drive.

 Label